container-interop/service-provider/README.md

 The PSR depends on the PSR-11 [Container Interface](https://www.php-fig.org/psr/psr-11/#31-psrcontainercontainerinterface).
 Service providers operate on PSR-11 compatible containers.

+#### ⚠️ Work in progress

-**Work in progress:** the project is currently experimental and is being tried in frameworks, containers and modules until considered viable.
+> the project is currently experimental and is being tried in frameworks, containers and modules until considered viable.
 Until a 1.0.0 release, the code in this repository is not stable.
 Expect breaking changes between versions such as `0.1.x` and `0.2.0`.

-## Proposal

-Refer to the [current PSR draft](./PSR-XX-provider.md) for the concrete proposal.
+#### 👉 Refer to the [current PSR draft](./PSR-XX-provider.md) for the PSR proposal itself.

-## Background

-Refer to the [PSR meta document](./PSR-XX-provider-meta.md) for the historical background of this proposal.
+#### 🧐 Refer to the [PSR meta document](./PSR-XX-provider-meta.md) for the history and reasoning behind this proposal.

+#### 💬 Join us to review [open issues](/container-interop/service-provider/issues) or [participate in ongoing discussions](/container-interop/service-provider/discussions).

 <!-- TODO resolve #67